h5law/pokt-ibc-integration/phase1/ics23/README.md

 The `CommitmentState` is an object that contains the full state of the commitment, stored by the `manager` (the Pocket Network nodes).
 This means, in practice, that this is the underlying data structure that we use to store our state.

-For Pocket Network this will most likely be a wrapper around the `pokt-network/smt` library.
-In turn this means that for the `consensusState` that IBC defines (see [ICS-24](../ics24/ics24.md)), the `ConsensusState` object will be a copy/reference of the 7 merkle trees (accounts, transactions, params etc.) that is used to generate the state hash at any given height.
+For Pocket Network this will refer to the stores defined by the IBC module (see [ICS-24](../ics24/README.md)).
+These will not be exposed to outside the IBC module and as such the roots of these SMT trees will be the main point of interaction with the `CommitmentState` object.

 ### CommitmentRoot